Fun and simple ideas to make shoulder straps and handles for bags

 You can see that the ends are left raw.
 This is because the handles are inserted into a bag in such way that the ends are hidden between the layers of the bag’s body, usually at the top.

-Another way to this handles
+Another way to these handles

 There is another option for pretty much the same handles.
 This is probably faster but the handles itself is thicker along one side.